 If your book meets our criteria, and we like the sound of it, we’ll email you back and ask to see a sample.
 This should be a Word doc of the first 10,000 words ONLY, give or take.
 While it would be nice if your sample stopped at a natural point (e.g. a chapter break), we know that this isn’t always feasible.
 Don’t sweat it.
 10,000 words is plenty to decide whether we want to see the full manuscript.

 Once you’ve sent a sample, you’ll receive a submissions number.
-WoodPig Press closes to submissions every fifty queries, so your number will be somewhere between 1 and 50.
-We aim to respond to queries as soon as possible, ideally within a month, but it can take longer.
+WoodPig Press closes to submissions every fifty submissions, so your number will be somewhere between 1 and 50.
+We aim to respond to submissions as soon as possible, ideally within a month, but it can take longer.

 If we are interested in reading more, we will respond with a request for a full manuscript (fiction), or additional chapters and an outline (non-fiction).
 We aim to respond to full manuscripts within three months, but again, this is not always possible.